uhire/uhire.github.io/index.md

 <img src="/images/StudentProfile.png">
 [StudentProfile](http://uhire.meteorapp.com/#/sprofile)

-## Milestone 1: Mockup development
+## Milestone 2: Update Functionality
 Link to [Milestone 2](https://github.com/uhire/uhire-app/milestone/2) Milestone 2 consisted of 10 issues and began on April 4, 2019 and is currently in progress.
 The goal of Milestone 2 is to update the functionality of the app.
 For example adding search functions, adding roles, and correcting the corresponding homepages.